A revered abbot who once helped AIDS patients is now at the center of Thailand's latest monastic scandal.

 From hero to suspect

-But on August 26, 2025, this 32-year journey came to a dramatic end.
+But on August 26, 2025, this 32-year journey ended dramatically.

 Alongkot was defrocked and accused of money laundering alongside the famous medium “Doctor Bee” (Seksan Sapsuksakul).

-An elaborate staging to deceive donors
+An elaborate setup to deceive donors

-The damage could reach tens of billions of baht over several years.
+The damage could reach tens of billions of baht over several years

 A life built on lies